The Cheapest Coffee Machine in the World

 Italian's are the true kings of coffee, with the first known machine for making espresso built by Angelo Moriondo of Turin, Italy.
 That machine was patented in 1884, but quickly followed by an improved version by another Italian, Luigi Bezzera in 1903.

 It wasn't until 1933 when Hungarian-Italian Francesco Illy invented the first automatic coffee machine, named The Illetta.
 Instead of using water pressure, the new and improved coffee machines used steam.
-This design has become the basis of today's espresso machines and the basic principal hasn't changed since.
+This design has become the basis of today's espresso machines and the basic principle hasn't changed since.